cycle/docs/advanced/dynamic-schema.md

 # Dynamic Mapping Schema
-Cycle ORM does not limit developer ability to carry entity information using unique classes, it is possible to use specifically crafted model/models to represent entity data in its way.
-ORM support an ability to carry information using StdClass objects out of the box, it is also possible to combine classic annotated entities and StdClasses within one ORM scope.
+Cycle ORM does not limit the developer's ability to carry entity information using unique classes, it is possible to use specifically crafted model/models to represent entity data in its way.
+The ORM supports the ability to carry information using StdClass objects out of the box.
+It is also possible to combine classic annotated entities and StdClasses within one ORM scope.

-You can also change ORM schema at runtime.
+You can also change the ORM schema at runtime.

 ## StdMapper
-To represent entity as StdClass you have to change its mapper from default `Cycle\ORM\Mapper\Mapper` to `Cycle\ORM\Mapper\StdMapper`.
+To represent an entity as StdClass you have to change its mapper from the default `Cycle\ORM\Mapper\Mapper` to `Cycle\ORM\Mapper\StdMapper`.
-This can be done by either defining your schema using schema builder or by writing schema manually.
+This can be done by either defining your schema using the schema builder or by writing the schema manually.

 ## Using Schema Builder
 We can build our entities using entity definitions: